derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 var drawingTools = [pen, highlighter, paintbrush];
 ```

 The code for each drawing tool type makes the most sense when structured as a tree—an `Object`.
 When organizing all the drawing tools, it makes the most sense to structure them as a list—an `Array`.
 Over time you will learn to intuit when to use which type, but this distinction should help immensely.
-Even so, refactoring is always an option.
+Even so, refactoring is always an option if a better model for organizing surfaces.

 On their own, all four `var`iable declarations above are not all that useful.
 An `Object` is most useful when code can *access* its nested keywords and thus its nested values.
 Likewise, an `Array` is most useful when code can *iterate* its values.
 We'll cover what it means to iterate an `Array`'s values in the *Functions* section.
 Accessing an object's nested keywords however transitions us right into learning about operators.